-Scores can be added on the app by using the score slider or manually entering a single score (i.e., run time).
-As soon as evaluations are finished, the scores are instantly stored in report format for analysis.
-This instant upload removes all issues with the traditional pen-and-paper approach to athlete evaluations: data entry, lost data, and misused data.
+Athletes can be scored on the app by using the score slider or manually entering a single score (i.e., run time).
+As soon as evaluations are finished, the scores are instantly stored in reports for easy analysis.
+Instant data upload removes all issues with the traditional pen-and-paper approach to athlete evaluations: data entry, lost data, and misused data.

 3) Access to detailed reports

 Data is instantly stored and ready to review in report format.
 But, what can coaches do with this valuable data?
-Players can be ranked from highest to lowest by their scores in a category or a skill.
-If we take hockey, for example, player scores can be ranked from highest to lowest in the category “Forward.”
+Players can be ranked from highest to lowest by their scores within a category or a skill.
+If we take hockey, for example, player scores can be ranked from highest to lowest in the category forward.
 This takes an average of all the skills that were collected during a “Forwards” evaluation, such as speed, acceleration, and agility.
-However, if a coach wanted to further look at how players ranked across the skill “Speed,” they can only look at singular scores within a category.
+However, if a coach wanted to further look at how players ranked across the skill speed, they could only look at singular scores within a category.

 4) Communicate with athletes

 Now more than ever, athletes are seeking feedback that will help them become more well-rounded players.

 By turning to athlete evaluation software, coaches can provide immediate, professional reports as though they were providing feedback in person.
 Players can see their strengths, and weaknesses and what to work on to better themselves for the future.

 In addition, parents often have questions about evaluation results.
 Coaches can share full reports with parents so they are kept in the loop of their child’s performance progress.